vbatts/docker/docs/sources/reference/commandline/cli.rst

     511136ea3c5a

-Ready for use by `docker rmi ...`, like
+Ready for use by `docker rmi ...`, like:

 .. code-block:: bash